First-Year Fellows

 • Complete Public Policy 5: Introduction to Public Policy (PBPL 5) during the winter term.

-• Complete a course conveying quantitative or qualitative social science statistical methods during the fall, winter or spring term of a Dartmouth student's first year.
+• Complete a course conveying quantitative or qualitative social science research methods during the fall, winter or spring term of a Dartmouth student's first year, or have tested out of this Dartmouth requirement through an AP test or similar testing out mechanism.
 Options include: Public Policy 10, Economics 10, Government 10, Mathematics 10, Psychology 10, Sociology 10, Quantitative Social Science 15, Geography 11, Geography 50, Sociology 11, or Education 11.

 • Participate in the Dartmouth Leadership Attitudes and Behaviors (D-LAB) program during the winter term and complete all requirements.
 Completion of D-LAB means completing all 7 sessions.
 You are considered to have attended a session if you participated either in-person or virtually or completed catch-up work.